aantek81/Caving/README.md

 # To Do:
 - Add support for raw ore blocks
-- Add check if ore is mined with appropriate pickaxe and proper gamemode
+- Add check if ore is mined with appropriate pickaxe and proper gm
 - Make it work when player leave server mid-event
 - `/cave join <player>` to force join player by admin